michaelvl/helm2yaml/README.md

 Using `--apply` with helm-up (not to be confused with the second `--apply` shown above after the `helmsman` sub-command, which is only there to be drop-in compatible with Helmsman) will run helm to apply the application spec to a Kubernetes cluster.
-To use an alterntaive Helm command, e.g. helm3, one could specify the Helm command as follows:
+To use an alternative Helm command, e.g. helm3, one could specify the Helm command as follows:

 ```